 But you’re not a designer or a developer.
 How can you spot the right modern website design, the one that will create the online space that businesses dream of?
 You want a website that is eye-catching and easy to use.
 Picking out the specifics that get you the buzz you want can be confusing.

 Part of the confusion is that design trends come and go.
 The web evolves quickly, and changes are rapid.
 Design follows technology, and vice versa.

-To help you out, here is an overview of 12 things to look for, to help you choose an effective, modern website design that works in 2017.
+To help you out, here is an overview of 12 things to look for, to help you choose an effective, modern website design that work.

 #1.
 Long and Flowing Pages